Jared284/security-portfolio/labs/03-cloud-security-monitoring/planning.md

 ## Current Priority

-**Current phase:** Both the host-side monitoring path and one CloudTrail-side monitoring path are complete and validated.
+**Current phase:** The host-side monitoring path and two CloudTrail-side monitoring paths are complete and validated.

-**Next phase:** Expand the number and quality of detections so the lab demonstrates broader cloud security monitoring depth rather than just two validated signal paths.
+**Next phase:** Expand the number and quality of detections so the lab demonstrates broader cloud security monitoring depth rather than just a small set of validated signal paths.

 ## Open Notes